sebastianpinedaar/llumux/README.md

 <h4 align="center"><strong> Compose, train and test fast LLM routers</strong></h4>

 **Llumux** (from LLM Multiplexors) is a lightweight library for training and testing **routers** a.k.a. multiplexors that select the most appropriate Large Language Model (LLM) for each prompt.
 The routers can be built in a composable way by combining **scorers** or reward models that predict the answer complexity, performance, or any other user-defined criteria.
-It enables efficient use of multiple LLMs—balancing cost, speed, and accuracy.
+By composing multiple scorers, users can select the best options, while balancing different aspects such as cost, speed, and accuracy.